 Project News

-The overpass was touted as the best option for tackling traffic jam on Mombasa Road and Uhuru Highway.
+The overpass was seen as the solution for easing traffic on Mombasa Road.

-The Kenya National Highways Authority (KeNHA) has abandoned its pursuit for a Sh38 billion double decker road in Nairobi, ten years after the project was approved by Parliament to ease traffic congestion in the city.
+The Kenya National Highways Authority (KeNHA) has abandoned its pursuit for a Sh38 billion double-decker road in Nairobi, ten years after the project was approved by Parliament to ease traffic congestion in the city.

-The Uhuru Highway overpass design, the first in the region, was touted as the best option for handling the fast swelling traffic on Mombasa Road and Uhuru Highway.
+The Uhuru Highway overpass design, the first in the region, was touted as the best option for handling the fast-swelling traffic on Mombasa Road and Uhuru Highway.

-The elevated road was to begin some metres from Haile Selassie roundabout in the Nairobi CBD and would have run past the existing University Way roundabout.
+The elevated road was to begin some metres from the Haile Selassie roundabout in the Nairobi CBD and would have run past the existing University Way roundabout.

 Haile Selassie Road, Kenyatta Avenue and University Way were to pass below the elevated highway.
 The proposal, however, received harsh criticism from the beginning.
-Many Nairobi residents expressed concerns about the negative visual impairment the double decker road would have created.
+Many Nairobi residents expressed concerns about the negative visual impairment the double-decker road would have created.

-Business owners and landlords alongside the highway also expressed concerns that, if erected, the Nairobi double decker road would lower their property values.
+Business owners and landlords alongside the highway also expressed concerns that, if erected, the Nairobi double-decker road would lower their property values.

 “The stretch around Uhuru Park will not have an overpass, so as not to cause visual intrusion.
 Motorists should have an unobstructed view of the surrounding greenery,” KeNHA development director David Muchilwa said on Wednesday.